 Direct and Indirect Expenses

-Child support payments are meant to cover the necessities of life, so it is good to know that an obligor’s child support payments will likely cover most indirect expenses.
+Child support payments in Texas are meant to cover the necessities of life, so it is good to know that an obligor’s child support payments will likely cover most indirect expenses.
 These are all necessities of life that the child will need, like food, clothing, shelter and utilities, and transportation.

 Child Support and College